 Is the COVID-19 vaccination free of charge in Tyrol?

 The COVID-19 vaccine will be available free of charge to all people in Tyrol who wish to be vaccinated.

-In general, people who reside or work in Tyrol and can be vaccinated against COVID-19 from the age of 16 or 18 – depending on the vaccine.
+In general, people who reside or work in Tyrol and can be vaccinated against COVID-19 from the age of 12 – depending on the vaccine.
 It should be noted that due to the current limited availability of vaccines, they are being given as per the priority order.

 In principle, only healthy people will be vaccinated.
 If someone is showing symptoms of COVID-19, they cannot be vaccinated.